Market Review: Completed

 The number of directions issued has risen significantly over the last two years, including since the Commission finished its Reliability Frameworks Review.
 While the intervention framework provides an important stop gap, it is not without costs and is not intended to be used to provide ongoing maintenance of power system security.

-- the threshold which limits the amount of compensation payable to directed and affected participants after an intervention
+- amending the $5,000 per trading interval compensation threshold which limits the amount of compensation payable to directed participants after an intervention

 |Australian Energy Council||AER|